geographical classification: Eastern Alps > Oetztal Alps > Weisskugel

 From hut to summit: 4 h

-If you are used to steeper glacier climbing and conditions are good I recommend to do the north ridge which is more direct.
+If you are used to steeper glacier climbing and conditions are good I recommend doing the north ridge which is more direct.

 The hut used to be also open in spring!
 But in 2010 spring season it is closed.